 Later on, I can’t remember the timeline, there was a US Marine landing exercise on the back beach at Vung Tau as part of defence measures for the town if things got nasty.
 I was on shift that day but the word got back that some Aussies who knew the holes and sand bars were dragging people out of the water.
 It was after that people started acquiring knives to add to their personnel protection.

 But there wasn’t time to dwell on the potential future because from that point I was a useful extra body in a unit that was decreasing in strength.
 I was initially posted to the Minor relay centre which to my surprise was has been removed from Saigon whilst I was away.
 I don’t know how much this was a result of the US Signals change from torn tape to punch cards releasing extra auto heads to those who wanted them.

-One advantage of having been posted to DCC in NZ was the Commcen there had Creed teleprinters with narrow tape and no print head necessitating familiarity with the Murray Code, which was not taught to a number of the operators in the 110 Minor Relay Centre where print head problems appeared to be common.
+That past experience with the Creed tele printers with narrow tape and no print head necessitating familiarity with the Murray Code came in handy because it was not taught to a number of the operators in the 110 MRC where print head problems appeared to be common.

 Another change was Cpls were now a part of the piquet and the unit was conducting its own clearing patrols.

 All this extra work had to be completed in addition to packing equipment for RTA and maintaining communications.